Astragalus benefits as illustrated by plant parts

 Powdered root– 500-1000mg taken thrice a day.

 Capsules/tablets– from compressed powders.
-Can be taken between 250-500 mg up to 4 times daily.
+Can be taken between 250 and 500 mg up to 4 times daily.

 • Diarrhea and nausea